 Some strains of marijuana are more forgiving than others.
 Those that allow for mistakes are much easier to grow and are more appropriate for novice growers.
 Most of the online seed banks have a dedicated category for beginners, while others just mark some of their strains as “easy to grow.”
 If this if your first grow, start there.

 At the other end of the spectrum are strains that require exacting conditions in order to grow well.
 Any errors made while cultivating these can often lead to crop failures.
 These should only be attempted by experienced growers capable of consistently producing the needed conditions.

 Most of today’s strains are hybrids, meaning they possess some combination of sativa and indica genetics.
-Sativa-dominant strains generally exhibit sativa-like characteristics, while indica-dominant strains more strongly reflect indica characteristics.
+Sativa-dominant strains generally exhibit more sativa-like characteristics, while indica-dominant strains more strongly reflect indica characteristics.

-There are over 100 different cannabinoids (the active compounds found in marijuana).
-Depending on how each of these is expressed in a given hybrid can determine the different effects users will experience as well as the plant characters.
-This explains how such a wide variety of hybrid strains can be created from two starting species.
-While browsing hybrid strains – make sure to look at their levels of indica and sativa genetics and try to relate that to its described effects to get a better picture of what this strain has to offer.
+There are over 100 different cannabinoids, which are the active compounds found in marijuana.
+The way that each of these is expressed in a given hybrid will determine the different effects users will experience as well as the plant characteristics.
+This explains how such a wide variety of hybrid strains can be created from only two starting species.
+While browsing hybrid strains make sure to look at their levels of indica and sativa genetics and try to relate that to its described effects to get a better picture of what this strain has to offer.